-There is no doubt that Vermont is full of amazing things do all year round.
+There is no doubt that Vermont is full of amazing things to do all year round.
 During the summer months, you’re likely to find the locals cooling off at any number of Vermont Swimming Holes.
 These hidden gems are made up of natural pools and waterfalls and are the perfect spot to take a dip on a hot day.
-Each one is unique with slabs of rocks for sunbathing, rope swings, or cliff jumping spots.
+Each one is unique, with slabs of rocks for sunbathing, rope swings, or cliff jumping spots.

 Located alongside Lincoln Road, Bristol Falls (A.K.A.
 Bartlett Falls) starts with a waterfall that leads into a small canyon of slow-moving water.
-The focal point here is of course are the falls however, there are plenty of other spots for swimming and exploring.
+The focal point here is, of course, are the falls however, there are plenty of other spots for swimming and exploring.
 If you want to get up close to the waterfall, swim over to the far side, walk along the rock edge and head back towards the waterfall.
-One there you can actually stand underneath it.
+Once there, you can actually stand underneath it.

 A couple of hundred feet down from the falls, just past the cliffs, the water forms a shallow, clear pool.
 Although the river is always changing, it seems as though people have used enough rocks to create a wall and build up several small pools.
 We were even able to wedge our chairs right into the water.
 If you don’t want to be in the water, the edges are filled with plenty of large rocks and boulders, which make great places to sit.

 On the far side of the river, there is a steep incline that gets morning sun and afternoon shade.
 It is the perfect spot for picnicking or spreading out your towel.
 I’ve even seen people string up a hammock for a post-swim nap.

 Parking: You can park on either side of the road.
 Make sure your tires are on the gravel, though, and not on the pavement or risk getting a ticket.